Son-Tr/Build-a-Drum-Machine/README.md

 - Supports responsive design and an intuitive user interface.

 ## Live Demo
-You can view the live demo of the project here: [Insert your live demo link here]
+You can view the live demo of the project here: [https://drum-machine-project-son-tr.vercel.app/]

 ## Acknowledgments
 - Thanks to **FreeCodeCamp** for their inspiring project ideas and guidance in building this app.
-  `;